bmolab/dpg_system/README.md

 pip install scipy
 ```

+for the clip nodes, you also need to install CLIP by installing huggingface transformers

 __Simple Example__

 This example creates and runs an instance of dgp_system.App.
 When run, you will see a window with a blank grid, which is the canvas on which you can place nodes.